MicrosoftDocs/learn/learn-pr/azure/manage-azure-stack-hci-tenant-networks/includes/describe-implement-azure-stack-hci-tenant-virtual-networks.md

 Peering introduces the following additional requirements and constraints:

 - Peered virtual networks must have non-overlapping IP address spaces.
-- After you peer a virtual network with another virtual network, you cannot add or delete address ranges in the address space.
+- After you peer a virtual network with another virtual network, you can't add or delete address ranges in the address space.

 Peering has the following characteristics:

 - A peering is unidirectional.
-For peering to provide connectivity between two virtual networks, it’s necessary to create two peerings: one in each direction.
+For peering to provide connectivity between two virtual networks, it’s necessary to create two peerings, one in each direction.
 - After you peer virtual networks, the resources in either virtual network can directly connect with resources in the peered virtual network.
 - Network latency between VMs in peered virtual networks is the same as the latency within a single virtual network.
 - Network throughput is based on the bandwidth allowed for the VM.
 There are no additional restrictions on bandwidth imposed by the peering.